The Regnus Scripting Tutorial

 Here, we have used two ratio qualifiers to define percentage probabilities for the two entries.
 Actually, using percentages as in the above example is unnecessary; this example would work just as well written as:

-ENTRY <Weighting Example>##Probabilities;
+START <Weighting Example>##Probabilities;

 GROUP Probabilities